Omegapoint/defence-in-depth/rest-api/README.md

 `dotnet test tests\9-complete-with-all-defence-layers-tests\CompleteWithAllDefenceLayers.Test.csproj --filter "FullyQualifiedName~System"`

-Note that for system test the token service (at https://localhost:4000) and the API (at https://localhost:5001) needs to be started.
+Note that for system test the token service (at https://localhost:4000) and the API (at https://localhost:5000) needs to be started.

+Start with: dotnet `run --urls https://*:4000` and `run --urls https://*:5000`